1upvc/landj-starter-gatsby-cms/src/pages/about/index.md

 All Rights Reserved ©2019.

+### Local & State partners
+We proudly collaborate with a set of local and state partners who continuously contribute to our success.
+These include the following:

+Virginia Department of Agriculture & safety
+Virginia's Finest Program
+Vienna Business Association
+Aditi Spice Depot
+Norm's Beer & Wine
+Bard's Alley

 ### Contact Us
 Interested in our food products, have any other questions, or simply want to drop us a line?
 The best way to get a hold of us is by email at [landjfamilyfoods@1upvc.com](landjfamilyfoods@1upvc.com).
 We'd love to hear from you!